sanamhosseinzadeh/paper_moho_inversion_Makran/simple_synthetic_data/README.md

 All resulting figures are saved in their respective folder for direct access.

 ### forward/
-This folder performs forward gravity modeling, as explained in the Gravitational Forward Modeling section of the paper.
+This folder contains the scripts, data, results, and figures related to the forward gravity modeling process.

 - `data/Simple_Moho_Model.csv`: Input file defining the simple synthetic Moho model.
 - `R_scripts/Forward.R`: R script to compute the synthetic gravity data from the Moho model.